IT regulations

 • Setting up servers or services on the network;

-• Deliberately or recklessly introducing malware;
+• Deliberately or recklessly introducing malicious software, such as malware;

 • Attempting to disrupt or circumvent IT security measures.